-Universities that operate as the academic institutions of higher education exist over many years.
+Universities that operate as the academic institutions of higher education have existed for many years.
 Bologna is known as the oldest university.
-It had already been founded by 1088, and since that time, it has never been out of operation (Tucker, 2020).
-Until the 18th century, the schools had to be licensed by the Pope and additionally, by the king or emperor of the country to obtain the permission to award academic degrees (von Schulte, 1881).
-The Faculty of Medicine of Bologna was recognized by the Pope in 1219, and it has been officially a university ever since (Bonomini, Campieri, Scolari, & Zuccoli, 1994).
+It was already founded by 1088, and since that time, it has never been out of operation (Tucker 2020).
+Until the 18th century, the schools had to be licensed by the Pope and additionally, by the king or emperor of the country to obtain the permission to award academic degrees (von Schulte 1881).
+The Faculty of Medicine of Bologna was recognized by the Pope in 1219, and it has been officially a university ever since (Bonomini et al. 1994).

 The University of Bologna's foundation was followed by the University of Oxford.
-Oxford University was established in 1096, and its alumni list 28 UK Prime Ministers, 20 Archbishops of Canterbury, 12 saints, 27 Nobel laureates and 50 Nobel Prize winners (Tucker, 2020).
+Oxford University was established in 1096, and its alumni list 28 UK Prime Ministers, 20 Archbishops of Canterbury, 12 saints, 27 Nobel laureates and 50 Nobel Prize winners (Tucker 2020).

-The third oldest university, the University of Salamanca, was the institution where Christopher Columbus pleaded for royal support for his Indie expedition in the late 15th century (Tucker, 2020).
+The third oldest university, the University of Salamanca, was the institution where Christopher Columbus pleaded for royal support for his Indie expedition in the late 15th century (Tucker 2020).
 Besides European universities, there started to be more and more learning centres all around the world.
-For example, El Azhar, with records from 975, is known as the oldest educational institution of the East (Penfield, 1896).
+For example, El Azhar, with records from 975, is known as the oldest educational institution of the East (Penfield 1896).

 These historical events, their attendants and heritage show the importance of universities for society.
-Universities are of central relevance to the world even today since knowledge is considered to be a crucial resource of the 21st century's economy (Ortiz, 2013).
+Universities are of central relevance to the world even today since knowledge is considered to be a crucial resource of the economy of the 21st century (Ortiz 2013).